We’ll help you make a confident choice

 Until about a decade ago, the vast majority of breast augmentation surgeries have used saline implants.
 The outer shell of a saline implant is made of a strong, flexible silicone rubber and the inside is filled with saline, a sterile saltwater solution.

 While fewer women choose saline implants these days, they can still be an excellent, cost effective choice for the right patient.
-Dr. Samaha will help you decide at your personal consultation.
+Dr. Samaha and Dr. Lee will help you decide at your personal consultation.

 Pros & Cons of Saline Implants